leg100/otf/README.md

    The daemon runs in the foreground and can be left to run.

-1. Login to your OTS server (this merely adds some dummy credentials to `~/.terraform.d/credentials.tfrc.json`):
+1. In another terminal, login to your OTS server (this merely adds some dummy credentials to `~/.terraform.d/credentials.tfrc.json`):

    ```bash
    ots login
    ```

-1. In another terminal create an organization:
+1. Create an organization:

    ```bash
    ots organizations new mycorp --email=sysadmin@mycorp.co